James and the Giant Peach poster

 The inciting incident occurs at 7 minutes when A mysterious old man appears and gives James a bag of magical green crocodile tongues, promising they will bring him happiness and friends beyond his wildest dreams..
 At 9% through the film, this Disruption arrives earlier than typical, accelerating the narrative momentum.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 17 minutes marks the transition into Act II, occurring at 21% of the runtime.
-This illustrates the protagonist's commitment to James makes the active choice to crawl through the tunnel into the giant peach, leaving his miserable life behind and entering a magical world of possibility., moving from reaction to action.
+This demonstrates the protagonist's commitment to James makes the active choice to crawl through the tunnel into the giant peach, leaving his miserable life behind and entering a magical world of possibility., moving from reaction to action.

 At 38 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The group successfully escapes sharks and is soaring through the clouds in celebration.
+Notably, this crucial beat The group successfully escapes sharks and is soaring through the clouds in celebration.
 They seem to have achieved their goal, but this false victory is about to be tested by greater dangers., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 56 minutes (71% through) represents the emotional nadir.
 Here, James must confront his greatest fear—the rhinoceros that killed his parents.
 In this dark moment, he faces the trauma that has haunted him, representing a symbolic death of his childhood innocence and fear., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.